Nava-Labs/degenbox-technical-design/docs/technical-design.md

    - Each chain maintains its independent LP pool

 2. **Fee Distribution**
-   - Swap fees are collected from every buy/sell operation
+   - Swap fees are collected from every buy/sell operation that occurred on that chain
    - Fees are distributed proportionally to LPs based on their share
    - Fee collection occurs in real-time as swaps are executed